pymc-devs/pymc-examples/myst_nbs/case_studies/wrapping_jax_function.myst.md

 There are, however, some of advantages to working with Aesara:

 1. Aesara graphs are considerably easier to {ref}`inspect and debug <aesara:debug_faq>` than JAX functions
-2. Aesara has clever [optimization and stabilization routines](https://aesara.readthedocs.io/en/latest/optimizations.html) that are not possible or implemented in JAX
+2. Aesara has clever {ref}`optimization and stabilization routines <aesara:optimizations>` that are not possible or implemented in JAX
-3. Aesara graphs can be easily [manipulated after creation](https://aesara.readthedocs.io/en/latest/extending/graph_rewriting.html#graph-rewriting)
+3. Aesara graphs can be easily {ref}`manipulated after creation <aesara:graph_rewriting>`

 Point 2 means your graphs are likely to perform better if written in Aesara.
 In general you don't have to worry about using specialized functions like `log1p` or `logsumexp`, as Aesara will be able to detect the equivalent naive expressions and replace them by their specialized counterparts.
 Importantly, you still benefit from these optimizations when your graph is later compiled to JAX.